AarnavNagariya/DVD-Project-2/README.md

 # DVD Project: Analyzing Delay and Leakage Characteristics Across Technology Nodes

 ## Overview
-This project, undertaken by Mayank Shivhare, Ashish Chokhani, Vedant Nipane, and Pronoy Patra, under the Department of Electronics and Communication Engineering at the International Institute of Information Technology, Hyderabad, India, focuses on analyzing delay and leakage characteristics across technology nodes using a machine learning approach.
+This project, undertaken by Tejas Srivastava,Aarnav Nagariya, Vinkesh Bansal,Umang Sharma and Apar Garg under the Department of Electronics and Communication Engineering at the International Institute of Information Technology, Hyderabad, India, focuses on analyzing leakage characteristics across technology nodes using a machine learning approach.

 ## Abstract
 The report outlines the process of generating datasets crucial for training regression-based machine learning models, which serve as the foundation for Project-2.
 This dataset generation process involves two main components: